seif-a096/Pizza-menu/README.md

 # 🍕 Fast React Pizza Co.

-A simple React application that displays a pizza restaurant menu.
+A simple React application using CRA(create react app) that displays a pizza restaurant menu.
 It demonstrates **React components**, **props**, **conditional rendering**, and **styling with CSS**.

 ---